AnastasiaKolesova/vue-planner/README.md

 # planner
 This is an online task scheduler with database and authentication

-If you don't want to log in
+If you don't want to log in:

 login: n@mail.ru
 password: 123456